danprince/danthedev.com/posts/2021-01-04-web-dev-without-all-the-tools.md

 }
 ```

 But unless you've been hiding from the JavaScript ecosystem for the past 7 years, you'll have seen a lot of JSX around.
-It's a popular way to describe markup for component based frameworks because of the visual parity with the HTML that they eventually generate.
+It's a popular way to describe markup for component based frameworks, because of the visual parity with the HTML the frameworks eventually generate.

 You may also know that JSX is a syntax alternative for a less succinct way to express the same idea with regular code.